aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 - Named external stage that references an external location (Amazon S3, Google Cloud Storage, or Microsoft Azure).
 - External location (Amazon S3, Google Cloud Storage, or Microsoft Azure).

-`COPY INTO` provides increased control than `INSERT` but requires the customer to manage the compute (via settings such as warehouse size and job duration).
+`COPY` provides increased control than `INSERT` but requires the customer to manage the compute (via settings such as warehouse size and job duration).
 In fact, this command uses a predefined, customer-managed virtual warehouse to read the data from the remote storage, optionally transform its structure, and write it to native Snowflake tables.

 These on-the-fly transformations may include: